 Creating dramatic photography in an unusual location is a good exercise for photographers who are hoping to build their skills.
 In most cases, the stranger the location, the more difficult photographing can be.
 The lighting can be tricky and you may have to learn to get comfortable in all sorts of environments.
-On a recent fashion shoot, photographer, Aaron Nace, scouted out the perfect location for the shoot, but it just so happened to be on a very tall ledge which made things tricky right from the start.
-Luckily, Nace was able to overcome the obstacles to create some great images and he shares is insight with us in the video below:
+On a recent fashion shoot, photographer Aaron Nace scouted out the perfect location for the shoot, but it just so happened to be on a very tall ledge which made things tricky right from the start.
+Luckily, Nace overcame the obstacles to create some great images and he shares is insight with us in the video below:

-For the shoot, Nace chose to work with fifty/fifty lighting, meaning half of the light comes from a soft box and the other half comes from natural light.
-The softbox, which housed an Einstein strobe that was set at half power, was used to brighten up some of the shadows left on the model from the natural light.
+For the shoot, Nace chose to work with 50-50 lighting, meaning half of the light comes from a soft box and the other half comes from natural light.
+The softbox, which housed an Einstein strobe that was set at half power, brightened up some of the shadows left on the model from the natural light.
 In the two photos below, you can see what an impact the diffused strobe has.

 Nace emphasizes that it is important to find balance in the output of the softbox because if the light is too strong the photograph will look too lit and artificial.
 Contrarily, if it is not enough, then the shadows will overtake the picture.